Case Study

 A core principle was making the vehicle feel inviting — something people could understand and feel confident using, both inside and out.

-So we came up with a flexible framework that kept information glanceable, supported multiple paths for common actions, and used consistent patterns to reduce friction and build user confidence.
+We designed a flexible framework that kept information glanceable, supported multiple paths for common actions, and used consistent patterns to reduce friction and build user confidence.

 We also took a systems approach to our patterns and components so that learning one area of the Center Display translated into other areas and made owners feel empowered.